PeterShinners/comp/design/overview.md

 ```comp
 config.volume | 100   // use the config volume field or fallback on 100
 ```

+## Other Operators

+The language provides a placeholder symbol `...` of triple dots.
+This is a valid token in nearly all contexts.
+This will allow a module to compile and be usable without being fully implemented.
+When program flow reaches this `...` symbol it will result in an immediate failure.

 ## Basic Function Definition Syntax